andraugust/andraugust.github.io/thermo-2.md

 \end{align}
 $$

-**Adiabatic** processes are where no heat enters or leaves a system.
+**Adiabatic processes** are where no heat enters or leaves a system.
 In practice, this is acheived by thermally insulating a system from its environment.
 How does internal energy change in this case?
 From the first law,
 $$
 \Delta U = W
 $$

-We can't calculate $$W$$ like for the isotherm because $$T$$ isn't constant.
-Instead, we have to use an explicit formula for $$U$$.
-For an ideal gas we have
+To calculate $$W$$ we need an explicit formula for $$U$$.
+For ideal gases we have

 $$